StarKRE22/Atomic/Docs/Elements/Collections/IReactiveArray.md

     - `T[] destination` — array to copy elements to.
     - `int destinationIndex` — starting index in the destination array.
     - `int length` — number of elements to copy.
-- **Notes:** Throws exceptions if indices or lengths are invalid, or if the destination array is too small.
+- **Remarks:** Throws exceptions if indices or lengths are invalid, or if the destination array is too small.

 #### `GetEnumerator()`
 ```csharp